 The State Auditor has made it clear that Payment in Kind (bartering services or ads for goods) is not acceptable.
 Student organizations cannot provide services or ads for outside companies unless they are being paid for them.
 For instance, the student radio station cannot run an ad for a local restaurant unless they are paid to do so.
 Individuals accepting payment for services or ads provided for by student organizations will be subject to disciplinary action and prosecution.
-For instance, if the student radio station or Worcester State University equipment is used to DJ at an outside event, any money the sponsoring organization pays for this service must be deposited with WSUR, not the individual who used the equipment.
+For instance, if the Cheer Team mats are used at an outside event, any money the sponsoring organization pays for this service must be deposited with the Cheer Team, not the individual who used the equipment.
 Checks must be made out to Worcester State University and deposited with the OSILD.